Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 3. Do the same for the coupler (`cp NewMois.py ../coupl/.` etc.).

-As a result, the output of each FOAM experiment is presented in the form of 3 files, each associated with a given model component, and each containing specific variables (oceanic variables for the ocean etc.):
+As a result, the output of each FOAM experiment is presented in the form of 3 files, each associated with a given model component, and each containing specific variables (oceanic variables for the ocean output file etc.):

 - `300rd_1368W_EccN_ocean_2240ppm.nc`;
 - `300rd_1368W_EccN_atmos_2240ppm.nc`;